 GTA offices are open to use as needed in the Fall.
 There are no longer COVID-19 related distancing requirements.

 Campus Health Protocols

-We are taking a comprehensive and coordinated approach to provide for our community’s health and wellness this school year.
+We are taking a comprehensive and coordinated approach to provide for our community’s health and wellness.
 These efforts include:

 - Enhanced cleaning methods and schedules across all campus classrooms, dining, transportation, and facilities.